 Let us know in the comments below your experiences with CBGa and CBG, alone or as an adjunct to your traditional cannabis products and let us know what testing you’d like to see more of!

-For access to our limited, stock high CBGa flower for use either unactivated or to decarb at home to yield maximum CBG, click here.
+For access to our limited, stock high CBGa flower for use either unactivated or can decarb at home to yield maximum CBG, click here.
+Also be sure to check out our high-potency, top-shelf CBGa Kief here.
+Super versatile and easy to activate and sprinkle anywhere for an instant, potent therapy, you’ll love adding this magical element to your daily routine!

 *the starting flower had 13.86% CBGa – to determine the total potential CBG after activation multiply by 0.87.
 Here, 13.86% x 0.87 = 12.05% total potential CBG.